daarnolducsd/ep5book/docs/06-week6.md

 $$
 \text{Percent Increase in Callbacks for White Apps}=\frac{9.7-6.4}{6.4}=0.516
 $$
 This highlights a stark disparity in labor-market outcomes.
-And given the empirical design: randomizing race across applications, these disparities cannot be driven by other factors that employers take into account when making hiring decisions.
+Given the empirical design: randomizing race across applications, these disparities cannot be driven by other factors that employers take into account when making hiring decisions.
 They are due to the names associated with the applications, and how those names proxy for race.

 This empirical design has become widely popular.
 It has been used to study discrimination across other demographics, for example, gender, sexual orientation, and disability status.
 It has also increased in scope, with recent experiments sending out thousands and thousands of fictitious resumes in order to understand discrimination at some of the largest employers in the U.S (see Kline, Rose, and Walters 2022).[@kline2021systemic]